Policy 5141.22 - Infectious Diseases

 Students with Infectious Diseases

-The Superintendent or designee shall exclude students only in accordance with law, Board policy, and administrative regulation.
-Because bloodborne pathogens such as Hepatitis B virus, Hepatitis C virus, and human immunodeficiency virus (HIV) are not casually transmitted, the presence of infectious conditions of this type is not, by itself, sufficient reason to exclude students from attending school.
+The Superintendent or designee shall exclude students from on-campus instruction only in accordance with law, Board policy and rule.
+Because bloodborne pathogens such as hepatitis B virus, hepatitis C virus, and human immunodeficiency virus (HIV) are not casually transmitted, the presence of infectious conditions of this type is not, by itself, sufficient reason to exclude students from attending school.

 The Superintendent or designee shall ensure that student confidentiality rights are strictly observed in accordance with law.